orhun/git-cliff-action/README.md

 > ```
 >
 > Otherwise, you might end up getting empty changelogs or `git ref` errors depending on arguments passed to `git-cliff`.

+### Running the action outside of GitHub

+If you run the action in Gitea or GitHub Enterprise, the `github_token` input is invalid.
+You have two options:

+- Pass an empty value (`github_token: ""`) (limit of 60 requests per hour per IP address).
+- Create a GitHub token and pass it through GitHub secrets to avoid rate limiting.

 ### Examples